-The compelling evidence for greater female selectivity notwithstanding, definitive evidence for this sex difference awaits an empirical test that rules out the pervasive confound that, in romantic contexts, men are far more likely to approach women than women are to approach men (C.L.
-Clark et al., 1999; Laner & Ventrone, 1998; Rose & Frieze, 1993).
-Published speeddating studies of romantic selectivity provide particularly striking examples of this confound: In all of them, men always rotated from partner to partner, whereas women always remained seated.
-Such procedures mimic the rotational scheme employed in virtually all events hosted by professional speed-dating companies, and correspond to normative initiation dynamics in most other dating environments (i.e., men approach and women are approached).
+The compelling evidence for greater female selectivity notwithstanding, definitive evidence for this sex difference awaits an empirical test that rules out the pervasive confound that men are far more likely to approach women in romantic contexts than women are to approach men (Clark et al., 1999; Laner & Ventrone, 1998; Rose & Frieze, 1993).
+Published speed-dating studies of romantic selectivity provide a particularly striking case-in-point: In all of them, men always rotated from partner to partner while women always remained seated.
+Such procedures mimic the rotational scheme employed in virtually all events hosted by professional speed-dating companies, and they trend in the direction of normative romantic initiation dynamics in most other dating environments, with men approaching and women being approached.